Dr. Jan Auernhammer

 - Information technology management: System design and architecture, socio-technical systems (social informatics), business process management and business intelligence systems

-Dr. Jan Auernhammer is a Lecturer at the School of Management at Edinburgh Napier University Business School.
+Dr. Jan Auernhammer is Lecturer at the Institute of System Science at National University of Singapore.
 His latest research activities are the investigation of creativity and innovation in organisations.
-He is a member of the Social Informatics research group.
+He is external member of the Social Informatics research group.
 His main research interests are creativity and idea management, social network systems in organisations, organisational creativity, innovation capabilities, organisational systems and business development.

 Jan developed in his Ph.D. (in collaboration with Mercedes-Benz Cars and Trucks) a new model (Freiraum model), which supports producing the context in organisations in which individuals and teams can be creative and the overall organisations can establish innovative products, services, processes and business concepts (Business innovation).